Part 17: Design Trajectories with Astrogator

 Creating a new engine model component

-You'll duplicate a prebuilt engine model in the Component Browser and build from there.
+You'll duplicate a pre-built engine model in the Component Browser, then build from there.

 1. Return to GEO_Sat's () Properties ().

-2. Click Component Browser () in the MCS Toolbar.
+2. Click Component Browser () on the MCS toolbar.

-3. Open the Show Component Type drop-down list.
+3. Open the Show Component Type drop-down list when the Component Browser window opens.

 4. Select Astrogator Components.